 There are three main areas of your upcoming HVAC design that will need to be verified in order to be Title 24 compliant:

 Though there are no limits to the actual size of the heating and cooling equipment of your next project, Title 24 does require that you properly calculate the heating and cooling load of your project.
-This is to better size your HVAC equipment for long lasting efficiency.
-HVAC Financing is a option you can go with when purchasing a new unit.
+This is to better size your HVAC equipment for long-lasting efficiency.
+HVAC Financing is an option you can go with when purchasing a new unit.

 Have you noticed more and more smart thermostats around lately?
 That’s because they are now required by Title 24.
 Automatic setback thermostats and programmable, smart thermostats allow occupants to mirror their own schedule on their heating and cooling systems.
 There are no requirements for the occupant to actually use the programmable settings, but they are required to be installed during construction!